Kruithne/spooder/README.md

 ```

 This behaves the same as the code above, where a `400` status code is returned if the `Content-Type` header is not `application/json` or if the request body is not valid JSON, and no error is thrown.

+> [!NOTE]
+> While arrays and other primitives are valid JSON, `validate_req_json` will only pass objects to the handler, since they are the most common use case for JSON request bodies and it removes the need to validate that in the handler.
+If you need to use arrays or other primitives, either box them in an object or provide your own validation.

 <a id="api-routing-directory-serving"></a>
 ## API > Routing > Directory Serving